jeefave/dWord/README.md

 ## `Context`

-This application aims to showcase a simple integration of Handshake and Skynet
+This application aims to showcase a simple integration of Handshake and Skynet.

+You can use dword to build simple static sites and instantly deploy them on Handshake.

 [namebase.io](https://www.namebase.io/) is managing the DNS records on Hanshake and provides the portal to skynet content.

 [siasky.net](https://siasky.net/) is providing the portal to Sia network.

-## `Start hacking`

 To see this app in action:

 - [dword.johnxu](http://dword.johnxu/)
 - [dword.johnxu.hns.to](http://dword.johnxu.hns.to/)

+You can learn more here: https://learn.namebase.io/

+## `Start hacking`

 ### `yarn start`